Connect through Cloudflare Access over RDP

 Create a Zero Trust policy

-First, navigate to the Cloudflare for Teams dashboard to create a new application.
-Select the
+Navigate to the Teams Dashboard to create a new application.

 Choose Self-hosted on the next page.

-Input a subdomain where your application will be availble to users.
+Input a subdomain where your application will be available to users.

 Next, create rules that control who can reach the application.